 14. Fort Mandan State Historic Site

-Fort Lincoln was a famous military outpost in North Dakota, near Mandan, from 1862 to 1877; its replica stands today as a tourist attraction.
+Fort Lincoln was a famous military outpost in North Dakota, near Mandan, from 1862 to 1877; its replica of the original Fort Mandan stands today as a tourist attraction and is one of the best landmarks in North Dakota representing the history of the Dakota War.

 At one point or another, the fort was garrisoned by many famous and infamous American soldiers, perhaps none more infamous than the foolhardy General George Armstrong Custer, who led his famous 7th Cavalry Regiment to doom in what Native Americans call the Battle of Greasy Grass, but most know as the famous Battle of Little Bighorn.